 Make sure you fill up on gas before leaving a town if you don’t know where the next gas station will be.
 And the worst thing to happen on an iconic American road trip is to run out of gas!

-Best Time to do your Southwest USA Road Trip
+Best Time of Year for a Southwest Road Trip

-You will generally find the best weather in the Southwest between December and April.
-This area of the USA can get incredibly hot and dry and hiking to some of these places will become extremely strenuous in the heat.
+You will generally find the best weather in the Southwest between December and April or in fall between September and October.
+This area of the USA can get incredibly hot and dry and hiking to some of these places will become extremely strenuous in the heat of summer.

-Since some of the places in Utah are at relatively high elevation and could be covered in snow, I would recommend planning your Southwest USA road trip for March or April.
+Since some of the places in Utah are at relatively high elevation and could be covered in snow, I would recommend planning your Southwest USA road trip for March or April at the earliest.
 During this time, temperatures are going to be around a comfortable 65 F (18 C) in the northern areas and 75 F (24 C) in the south.

 As most of the US Southwest road trip destinations are in the desert, it may get very hot during the day, but cool down substantially during the night.
 Make sure you bring a warm sweater or hoodie and a scarf for when the temperatures drop at night.

 There are so many different attractions throughout Utah, Arizona, Nevada, and New Mexico that it is hard to decide where to go.
-The below map shows all of our favorite attractions and the order in which we recommend seeing them in on your Southwest USA road trip.
+The below map helps you plan the Southwest road trip of a lifetime and includes all of our favorite attractions and the order in which we recommend seeing them in on your Southwest USA road trip.
 You can use this map to plan out and to figure out the best order these road trip destinations fit with your travel plans.

 Utah Road Trip Destinations